JoinColony/colonyJS/sdk/docs/reference/api/classes/events.ColonyEventManager.md

 [`Filter`s](https://docs.ethers.io/v5/api/providers/types/#providers-Filter), but also the actual source contract of that Filter.
 Like this we can keep track of the source contract interface to parse the event data when it's emitted

+**`Remarks`**

-**`remarks`** We can do that as we do not have ambiguous events across our contracts, so we will always be able to find the right contract to parse the event data later on
+We can do that as we do not have ambiguous events across our contracts, so we will always be able to find the right contract to parse the event data later on

+**`Example`**

-**`example`** Filter for all `DomainAdded` events between block 21830000 and 21840000 (across all deployed [ColonyNetwork.Colony](ColonyNetwork.Colony.md) contracts)
+Filter for all `DomainAdded` events between block 21830000 and 21840000 (across all deployed [ColonyNetwork.Colony](ColonyNetwork.Colony.md) contracts)
 ```typescript
  const domainAdded = colonyEvents.createFilter(
    colonyEvents.eventSources.Colony,